duniter/duniter/doc/Protocol.md

 ##### Certifications

+* A block cannot have two certifications from a same `PUBKEY_FROM`, unless it is block#0.
 * A block cannot have two identical certifications (same `PUBKEY_FROM` and same `PUBKEY_TO` for the two certifications)
 * A block cannot have certifications for public keys present in either `Excluded` or `Leavers` fields.